 11. Does your institution's endowment portfolio investments include fossil-fuel companies?
 4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
-3 No, the institution is entirely divested from fossil fuels.
-2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.
+3 The institution is entirely divested from fossil fuels.
+2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest , but currently still has fossil fuel investments.
 1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
 0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+Score explanation: Dartmouth divested in Fall 2021 following advocacy by the undergraduate group Divest Dartmouth, though it will continue to hold current fossil fuel investments until expiry.